About the CDA

 • Provision of an information and advice service for those affected by defects;

-The Alliance has its origins in the Beacon South Quarter (BSQ) Lobby Group which has been campaigning since 2017 for action for homeowners affected by defects and its work is currently funded by the BSQ Owners’ Management Company (OMC).
+The Construction Defects Alliance has its origins in the Beacon South Quarter (BSQ) Lobby Group which started campaigning in 2017 for action for homeowners affected by defects.

-Through the BSQ Lobby Group’s campaigning work other individual owners and OMCs approached for support and got involved in the campaign.
-Ultimately, as the numbers involved began to grow, the Alliance was set up in autumn 2019 as an informal grouping focused on getting redress for apartment owners as proposed by the Safe as Houses? report.
+As more apartment owners and OMC directors from other developments got involved in the campaign the Alliance was set up in autumn 2019 to focus on getting redress for apartment owners as proposed by the Safe as Houses? report.

-The Construction Defects Alliance involves owners and OMC directors from hundreds of different locations around the country which are affected by construction defects as well as the Apartment Owners' Network and a number of approved housing bodies.
-It also have active involvement from some of the professionals who are working with the owners and OMCs concerned.
+The Construction Defects Alliance now involves owners and OMC directors from hundreds of defective developments around the country as well as the Apartment Owners' Network (AON), the Not Our Fault Campaign, Clúid Housing, Cooperative Housing and Tuath Housing.
+It also has active involvement from some of the professionals who are working with the owners and OMCs concerned.